vivekk-31/Spotify-Clone/README.md

 # Spotify-Clone
-This is a simple Spotify Clone made using HTML, CSS and JavaScript
+This is a simple Spotify Clone made using HTML, CSS and JavaScript <br>
+Author - Vivek Singh